kintaro335-sp/mytodotasks/README.md

 ## server and client

-go to see the README to see how to config
+go to README of the client and server to see how to config